alternate-file/vscode-alternate-file/README.md

 All commands are under the control pane.
 Or, you can set up [shortcuts](#shortcuts).

+- `Initialize Projections File` - Create a new `.projections.json` in the root of the current workspace.
+You can pass in the name of some frameworks to get reasonable projection defaults.
 - `Alternate File` - Switch to the alternate file (if found) in the current pane
 - `Split Alternate File` - Switch to the alternate file (if found) in a split pane
 - `Create Alternate File` - Switch to the alternate file (if found) in the current pane.
 If not found, create the file.